It seems like only yesterday:

 The bottom line

-Whether your chosen vehicle is an index fund or a customized SMA, active ownership is the only way to influence corporate behavior and thereby impact long-term performance.
+Whether your chosen vehicle is an index fund or a custom direct indexing portfolio, active ownership is the only way to influence corporate behavior and thereby impact long-term performance.
 After all, you can’t influence what you don’t own.